sattwik-sahu/version-beta-idea/README.md

 1. Raspberry Pi Microprocessor
 2. An Air Quality Sensor
-3. ThingSpeak API to post and fetch the air quality data.
+3. An Express.JS server on RPI to post and fetch the air quality data.
 4. ReactJS, Progressive Web App (PWA), HTML, CSS
 5. Python, used for coding Raspberry Pi